awalki/lazyanki/README.md

 ## Roadmap

 - Support for more dictionaries
-- Support for more languages (Currently German cards and Russian translation)
+- Support for more languages (Currently German with any translation)